liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 2. Creates a `JSONObject` from the payload string.
 3. Gets values from the `JSONObject` using its *getter* methods.

-The class also demonstrates how the Warehouse Department packages up a response message and sends it back to the Procurement Department, using these steps:
+The class also demonstrates how the Warehouse Department packages a response message and sends it back to the Procurement Department, using these steps:

 1. Creates a `JSONObject`.